Information and Resources

 Delayed onset of physical effects

-Relatively immediate physical effects
+Oftem has immediate physical effects

 Crisis measured in weeks, months

-Crisis measured in hours, days
+Crisis typically measured in hours, days

 Delayed response that would build

-Immediate, large response
+Immediate, large response for some agents.
+Delayed for others.

 Chemicals that are closely related to chemical weapons do have legitimate uses.
 Some nerve agents, for example, are similar to some insecticides and to medications that treat the disease myasthenia gravis.
-A byproduct of sulfar mustard is a long-time cancer chemotherapy drug.
+A byproduct of sulfur mustard is a long-time cancer chemotherapy drug.
 Chlorine and phosgene are also common industrial compounds.

 Antibiotics are prescription drugs that should be taken only under a doctor's advice.
 No one antibiotic can protect against all types of biological weapons -- or against all diseases.
 And holding on to antibiotics isn't a good idea because they'll expire eventually and become ineffective.